alex-gutev/live_cells/README.md

 as though it is a `MutableCell`.
 When the value of a mutable computed cell is set, it *reverses* the computation by setting the argument cells to a value such that when the mutable computed cell is recomputed, the same value will be produced as the value that was set.
-Thus mutable computed cells support two-way data flow, which is what sets live cells apart from other reactive state management libraries.
+Thus mutable computed cells support two-way data flow, which is what sets *Live Cells* apart from other reactive state management libraries.

 Mutable computed cells can be created using the `MutableCell.computed` constructor, which takes the computation function and reverse computation function.
-The computation function computes the cell's value as a function of argument cells, same is with `ValueCell.computed`.
+The computation function computes the cell's value as a function of argument cells, like `ValueCell.computed`.
 The reverse computation function *reverses* the computation by assigning a value to the argument cells.
 It is given the value that was assigned to the `value` property.